 (RTTNews.com) - The Australian stock market is edging lower on Wednesday after opening higher following the mixed cues overnight from Wall Street.
 Losses in the heavyweight banking sector more than offset gains by healthcare, mining and oil stocks amid higher commodity prices.

 In late-morning trades, the benchmark S&P/ASX 200 Index is losing 4.00 points or 0.07 percent to 6,037.10, after touching a high of 6,057.00 earlier.
 The broader All Ordinaries Index is down 4.30 points or 0.07 percent to 6,151.20.
 Australian shares fell on Tuesday, extending losses from the previous session.

-In the banking space, National Australia Bank, ANZ Banking, Commonwealth Bank and Westpac are higher in a range of 0.4 percent to 0.7 percent.
+Among the big four banks, National Australia Bank, Westpac and ANZ Banking are lower in a range of 0.4 percent to 0.9 percent.

-In the currency market, the Australian dollar is lower against the U.S. dollar on Monday amid the escalation in U.S.-China trade tensions.
-The local unit was trading at US$0.7443, down from US$0.7457 on Friday.
+In the currency market, the Australian dollar is higher against the U.S. dollar on Wednesday, recovering from multi-year lows.
+The local currency was quoted at $0.7108, up from $0.7087 on Tuesday.

 For comments and feedback: contact firstname.lastname@example.org